sibevin/bitwise_column/README.md

 end
 ```

-Then you can use the bitwise column in your ruby object just like the above examples.
+Then you can use the bitwise column in your ruby object just like above examples.

 ### I18n

-You can use bitwise column with i18n, it would find the locales by the lookup path according to the following order:
+You can use bitwise column with i18n, it will find locales according to the following lookup paths.

 ```ruby
 bitwise_column.user.role.member